norbert-acedanski/sales-offers-refresher/README.md

 All required packages in requirements.txt file.

-To install all required packages, type "_pip install -r requirements.txt_" in the terminal.
+To install all required packages, type `pip install -r requirements.txt` in the terminal.

 ### Working with sale-offers-refresher:
 1. Open gumtree tab in a new window.